 Table of Contents[Hide][Show]

-An easy and delicious Caprese salad recipe that is the perfect appetizer but filling and nourishing enough to serve as the main meal when necessary.
+Easy and delicious caprese salad recipe that is the perfect appetizer but filling and nourishing enough to serve as a light lunch or main meal!

-One of my favorite dishes to order while traveling is a Caprese salad.
-The picture above is one that I ordered in Amsterdam recently.
+One of my favorite dishes to order while traveling is a caprese salad.
+The picture above is one that I ordered in Amsterdam a few years ago.
 It was amazing!

-When it comes to Caprese salads, premium tomatoes are an absolute must.
+When it comes to this particular salad, premium tomatoes are an absolute must.

-Only the best heirloom tomatoes, preferably colorful and of local origin, will do.
+The best heirloom tomatoes, preferably colorful and of local origin, are the best choice.
 This video shows the difference between heirloom and hybrid tomatoes.

 Mozzarella Cheese

-Like the tomatoes, the quality of the mozzarella cheese included in a Caprese salad can make or break the dish.
-Only the firmest and freshest mozza will do.
-The balsamic vinegar must be authentically fermented and not watered down with wine vinegar or adulterated with sugar or additives too.
+Like the tomatoes, the quality of the mozzarella cheese can make or break the dish.
+Only the firmest and freshest mozzarella will do.

 The picture below is of one such shop right near the Anne Frank House.
-I was fortunate to visit the week of the famous diary’s 75th anniversary celebrations.
+I was fortunate to visit the week of the famous diary’s 75th-anniversary celebration.

 Ingredients